 The pressure gauge of your car AC will indicate higher pressure that is more than it could take.
 It will tell the story that the system has been overfilled beyond capacity.

-The compressor, for its part, couldn’t manage effectively the excessive quantity of coolant inside which increased the pressure, and resulted in the higher temperature.
+The compressor, for its part, couldn’t effectively manage the excessive quantity of coolant inside, which increased the pressure and resulted in a higher temperature.